akmroyal/user-handler-fullstack-project/README.md

 - **Delete Users:** Remove users from the database with a single click.
 - **Success/Error Notifications:** Display success or error messages after actions like adding or deleting a user.
 - **Responsive Design:** The frontend is designed to be mobile-friendly and adapt to different screen sizes.
+- **Searchbar Design** You can search users by his name and success fully error notification if any occurs

 ## Technologies Used